Bayesian Matrix Completion for Hypothesis Testing

 \section{Discussion}

 We have proposed a Bayesian multiple testing approach for inference on activity of chemicals in settings involving multiple chemicals and assay endpoints and possible heteroscedasticity.
 Our BMC approach can be applied directly in other settings involving a similar matrix-structured experimental design.
 For example, this is common in pharmaceutical studies assessing drug activity, which will look for evidence of activity for different health outcomes.
 Also, in microbial genetics, similar designs are conducted but for different types of bacteria and environmental conditions.
-The code for BMC to automate any relevant analyses is readily available to other researchers at \url{https://github.com/jinbora0720/BMC}.

 The ultimate goal of many analyses using \textit{in vitro} data is to make inferences on human health and inform protective regulations.
 Accordingly, chemicals and assay endpoints studied in the ToxCast/Tox21 application are carefully selected: the chemicals are also measured in human epidemiology studies, and the assay endpoints cover a variety of species and several types of tissue targets.
 Especially, we identified assay endpoints for various pathways relevant to specific disease outcomes across multiple data sources.
 This identification is a highly valuable and meaningful practice in various fields of science including epidemiology and toxicology in that it is adaptive to other disease outcomes and extendable to different data sources as well.